-To ensure a high level of understanding of the risks of modern slavery and human trafficking in our business and our supply chains, we are aware of the importance of training for key departments so that relevant colleagues are aware of the nature of the risks, what warning signs they should look for and what steps they should take in response as part of a responsible business.
+To ensure a high level of understanding of the risks of modern slavery and human trafficking in our business and our supply chains, we are aware of the importance of training for colleagues to ensure that they are conscious of the nature of the risks, what warning signs they should look for and what steps they should take in response as part of a responsible business.

-Continued training in relation to the Act, modern slavery risks and their practical implications for the procurement process has been provided to relevant personnel in key departments following the launch of online training on modern slavery and ethical purchasing.
-This meant that we could reach a wider group of colleagues and we intend to roll this training out further during 2020.
+Training in relation to the Act, modern slavery risks and their practical implications for the procurement process will continue to be provided using online training on modern slavery and ethical purchasing to relevant personnel in key departments and those managing critical supply arrangements.